-In Process 2011-2012
+2011-2012 In Process

-Completed >
+bəזəlqmoO >

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT BUILD STRONG CATHOLIC IDENTITY AND COMMUNITY TO NURTURE THE DISTINCTIVENESS OF CATHOLIC EDUCATION 1.
-To enhance our distinctive Catholic educational system by designing and implementing a Niagara Catholic Faith Formation program, rooted the Board's Vision 2020 Strategic Plan, and integrated into programs and services for students, parents and the community served by the Board by June 2011.
-A Niagara Catholic Faith Formation Program linked to the Board's Vision 2020 Strategic Plan was scheduled to be designed and written during the 2010-2011 school year by the new Board Faith Formation Animator.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT BUILD STRONG CATHOLIC IDENTITY AND COMMUNITY TO NURTURE THE DISTINCTIVENESS OF CATHOLIC EDUCATION To enhance our distinctive Catholic educational system by designing and implementing a Niagara Catholic Faith Formation program, rooted the Board's Vision 2020 Strategic Plan, and integrated into programs and services for students, parents and the community served by the Board by June 2011.
+Indicators and Comments A Niagara Catholic Faith Formation Program linked to the Board's Vision 2020 Strategic Plan was scheduled to be designed and written during the 2010-2011 school year by the new Board Faith Formation Animator.
 Dialogue continued throughout 2010-2011 between the Director of Education and the Diocese of St. Catharines to confirm Niagara Catholic's Faith Formation Animator.
-In June 2011, the Board approved the 2011-2012 Annual Budget which provided funding for a Board Chaplaincy Leaders and two Elementary Chaplaincy Leaders.
+In June 2011, the Board approved the 2011-2012 Annual Budget which provided funding for a Board Chaplaincy Leader and two Elementary Chaplaincy Leaders.
 The three new positions were confirmed in early July 2011 to commence September 2011.
-As discussed with all Principals and Vice Principals in August 2010 and announced to all employees of Niagara Catholic on September 1st, 2010, the focus of school-based Faith Formation throughout 2010-2011 was the new Niagara Catholic Virtues Education Model.
-Through the Student Achievement Department, each month, specifically designated virtues information was provided to all Principals to use with staff as part of monthly Faith Formation and in the delivery of the specific virtue for the month with students and as part of the "big ideas" that provide the foundation for Teaching-Learning Critical Pathways.
+As discussed with all Principals and Vice Principals in August 2010 and announced to all employees of Niagara Catholic Virtues Education Model.
+Through the Student Achievement Department, each month, Specifically designated virtues information was provided to all Principals to use with students and as part of monthly Faith Formation and in the delivery of the specific virtue for the month with students and as part of the "big ideas" that provide the foundation for Teaching-Learning Critical Pathways.

+2011-2012 In Process

+bətəlqmoƏ >

-Completed In Process 2011-2012 ned in s, an atholic Catholic interim) aclusive (2010.
-Aplaincy 2010.
-Sidential eb.
-16, equity, ACHIEVEMENT REPORT BUILD STRONG CATHOLIC IDENTITY AND COMMUNITY TO NURTURE THE DISTINCTIVENESS OF CATHOLIC EDUCATION In accordance with the Church's teachings, to embrace the areas of focus as outlined in Ontario's Equity and Inclusive Education Strategy to provide, in all Board operations, an environment which supports and enables inclusiveness and diversity within our Catholic community.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT BUILD STRONG CATHOLIC IDENTITY AND COMMUNITY TO NURTURE THE DISTINCTIVENESS OF CATHOLIC EDUCATION 2.
+In accordance with the Church's teachings, to embrace the areas of focus as outlined in Ontario's Equity and Inclusive Education Strategy to provide, in all Board operations, an environment which supports and enables inclusiveness and diversity within our Catholic community.
 Indicators and Comments In-serviced Grade 11 World Religion's Teachers on the new text World Religions: A Canadian Catholic Perspective.
-Community Focus Group meet, discuss and offered recommendations on the Equity and Inclusive Education (interim) Policy and the Equity and Inclusive Education Religious Accommodation (interim) Policy.
+In-serviced Grade 11 World Religion's Teachers on the new text World Religions: A Canadian Catholic Perspective.
+Community Focus Group meet, discuss and offered recommendations on the Equity and Inclusive Education (interim) Policy and the Equity and Inclusive Education Policy and the Equity and Inclusive Education (interim) Policy and approval of the Equity and Inclusive Education Policy and the Equity and Inclusive Education Religious Accommodation (interim) Policy.
 The design and approval of the Equity and Inclusive Education Policy and the Equity and Inclusive Education Religious Accommodation Policy; both found on the Board's website as of November 23, 2010.
 In-serviced Child and Youth Worker's (CYW), Behaviour Resource Teacher's (BRT) and Chaplaincy Leaders on bullying and harassment awareness issues including homophobic bullying, December 6, 2010.
-In-serviced Behaviour Resource Teacher's (ERT's) on Aboriginal awareness, specifically Residential Homes and how Aboriginal Students learn, February 16, 2011.
+In-serviced Educational Resource Teacher's (ERT's) on Aboriginal awareness, specifically Residential Homes and how Aboriginal Students learn, Febuary 16, 2011.
 In-serviced ERT's on the role of Settlement Workers in Schools (SWIS) Niagara within schools, Feb.
 16, 2011.
-Information provided to the Secondary panel regarding the availability and role of SWIS Niagara within schools.
+In-serviced IT's on the role of Settlement Workers in Schools (SWIS) Niagara within schools, Feb.
+16, 2011.
 Review of all current Policies, Procedures and Guidelines ensuring that they support and promote equity, diversity and inclusivity.